When spring bursts, I feel invited outside and I have a keen awareness of our need to move into the homeschool project season.

 This year, my eldest took on the ultimate project: adulthood.

-Just yesterday she took rideshare to one of Canada’s largest cities, Vancouver, to learn to manage a cat hotel.
+Just yesterday she took a rideshare to one of Canada’s largest cities, Vancouver, to learn to manage a cat hotel.
 She was only home for two weeks between adventures, recently returning from Mexico from a five-month solo backpacking trip.
 (I might add, this is all a new season for our parenting too.
 Tears.
 Pride.
 Awe.)

 Our second daughter, sixteen, is solidly focused on completing her pre-planned academic hours.